IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 | znsq_autocommit   | `enum`                        | Enable or disable auto commits:</br>0 indicates the auto commit option is disabled.</br>1 indicates the auto commit option is enabled. |
 |

-Example of enabling auto commit for a EzNoSQL database:
+Example of enabling auto commit for an EzNoSQL database:
 ```
      commit_options.znsq_autocommit = 1;                            //  Enables auto commit